torproject/onionbalance/docs/tutorial.md

 As always, we do not recommend running anything as root, when you don't really have to.
-In Debian, Tor is run by its dedicated user `debian-tor`, but it's not the same for other Linux distributions, so you need to check.
+In Debian, Tor is run by its dedicated user `debian-tor`, but it's not the same for other GNU/Linux distributions, so you need to check.
 In Debian you can add the user you are running onionbalance from to the same sudoers group in order to gain permission: